 id

-block to gracefully handle any exceptions that might arise./api/auth/local/register
+block to gracefully handle any exceptions that might arise. - Finally, we wrapped up by configuring the

 Next, we will create another plugin that will handle a POST